MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-database-copy-activity.md

 ---
-title: Configure SQL database in a copy activity
+title: Configure SQL database in a copy activity (Preview)
 description: This article explains how to copy data using SQL database.
 author: jianleishen
 ms.author: jianleishen